mcanela-iese/DataScience/4. Basic stats in Pandas/README.md

 * `dtype` specifies the data types of the columns of the data frame.
 This saves a lot of time with big data sets.
 The default is `dtype=None`, which means that Python will guess the data type, based on what it reads.
 When all the entries in a column are numbers, that column is imported as numeric.
 If there is, at least, one entry that is not numeric, it is read as strings, and type `object` is assigned.

 * `encoding`.
 If the string data contained in a CSV file can contain special characters (such as ñ, or á), which can make trouble, you may need to control this.
 The default in Python is `encoding='utf-8'`.
-For instance, if you create a CSV file in Excel (in Western Europe), you will need to set `encoding='latin'` to read the special characters.
+For instance, if you reading a CSV file created in Excel (in Western Europe), you will need to set `encoding='latin'` to read the special characters.

 ### Summary statistics